AuralSAM2: Enabling SAM2 Hear Through Pyramid Audio-Visual Feature Prompting: Experiment

-In Tab.~\ref{tab:prompt_engineering}, we demonstrate the simulation of Prompting Engineering in a human-in-the-loop scenario in AVSBench (V1m)~\cite{zhou2022audio}.
+\textbf{Ablation Studies on CL.} In Tab.~\ref{tab:contrastive}, we present ablation studies on contrastive learning using the AVSBench (V1m)~\cite{zhou2022audio} dataset.
+The first row reports results without CL, the second row applies SupCon~\cite{khosla2020supervised}, originally designed for vision-only tasks, and the last row showcases our proposed AudioCon.
+Our method achieves an additional 0.77 \(\mathcal{J\&F}\) improvement over SupCon in AVS, demonstrating superior audio-visual alignment. \\ \textbf{Promptable segmentation with SAM2.} In Tab.~\ref{tab:prompt_engineering}, we simulate prompt engineering in a human-in-the-loop setting on AVSBench (V1m)~\cite{zhou2022audio}.
 The visual prompts are derived from the ground truth, consisting of four uniformly generated points per frame along with the corresponding bounding box, applied to the first frame following the SAM2 inference pipeline.
 Since preserving pixel-level labelled masks in practice is challenging, we use only points and boxes in this experiment.
 As a result, compared to other adapter-based methods~\cite{wang2024prompting, liu2024annotation}, our approach achieves the best performance in both measurements.
 For example, it increases Jaccard by 2.56\% over GAVS~\cite{wang2024prompting} while maintains high efficiency with 14.1 frame-per-second (FPS) throughput.